mmf1982/QTnetCDF/README.md

     deactivate

 you can leave the virtual environment again.
-OF course you do not need to work within a virual environment in the frist place, but it might be the saver option if you just want to give it a try.
+Of course you do not need to work within a virual environment in the frist place, but it might be the saver option if you just want to give it a try.

 ## Basic functionality